School Logo

 Intent

-Our intent is to deliver a high-quality RE curriculum that fosters respect, curiosity, and open-mindedness.
+At West Wycombe, the Religion and Worldviews curriculum is designed to provide pupils with a rich and progressive understanding of religion and worldviews.
+Our curriculum builds year on year, enabling children to reflect on their own beliefs while learning about the lived experiences of others locally, nationally, and globally.
+Our intent is to deliver a high quality Religion and Worldviews curriculum that fosters respect, curiosity, and open-mindedness.
 Rooted in the National Curriculum framework for Religious Education, our aim is for children to:

 • Develop a secure knowledge of a range of religions and worldviews, including Christianity and other principal religions represented in Great Britain.